JanssenProject/jans/docs/janssen-server/config-guide/custom-scripts-config.md

 It returns all the custom scripts that are related to the `CLIENT_REGISTRATION` type available in the Janssen Server.
 You will find the name of all the types [here](custom-scripts-config.md#name-of-the-type-of-scripts)

-## Get Custom Scripts by it's `inum`
+## Get Custom Scripts by its `inum`

-In case we need to find out details configuration of any custom script, we can search by its unique `inum` value.
+In case we need to find out detailed configuration of any custom script, we can search by its unique `inum` value.

 ```
 Operation ID: get-config-scripts-by-inum